ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Refer to the <a href="html/cuformula/html/index.html">formula plugin</a> section for details.

 ### Realize Qt applications without writing any code
-*la-cumparsita* is an application that interprets *Qt designer UI files* on the fly and performs as a full C++ Qt application in style and behavior.
+<a href="html/la-cumparsita/html/index.html">la-cumparsita</a> is an application that interprets *Qt designer UI files* on the fly and performs as a
+full C++ Qt application in style and behavior.
 For the most demanding users, *la-cumparsita* allows *javascript* integration to display function results as described earlier in this page.

 ### Test application interface, performance and usability without connecting to real control system engines
-The *cumbia-random* module offers an interface to periodically generate random data of a given size and within a given range.
+The <a href="html/cumbia-random/html/index.html">cumbia-random</a> module offers an interface to periodically generate random data of a given size and within a given range.
 Additionally, JavaScript files can be used as data sources.
 Read more about *cumbia-random*
 <a href="html/cumbia-random/html/index.html">here</a>.